 Sometimes Granddaddy would decide it was time to go to Hot Springs, where he had a cottage on Lake Catherine.
 He also had a place at a small resort area called Lakeside, but my grandmother used that more often than he.
 They did not live together during all the years I remember them, but they never divorced.
 She had her own house in Saline County.
 They remained friends and he took her for a ride almost every Sunday afternoon.
 Anyway, Granddaddy would take whoever was available and wanted to go to the cottage in Hot Springs for a week or so.
 I remember it was large, had navy blue curtains with white anchors on them, and a fireplace.
 I also remember getting sick with a sore throat there once and Granddaddy giving me a shot of penicillin that hurt incredibly.
 I screamed and screamed because I hated shots and he had my dad and mom hold me down.
 As bad as it all was, I was almost well the next day!

 Granddaddy also got sick that trip and he thought I was asleep but I saw him take the thermometer Nan had left in his mouth while she did something in the kitchen and shake it down to normal.
 I never told anyone.
 He wanted to go fishing the next day and knew they wouldn't let him if he had fever.
 I could understand his reasoning.
-He also liked staying up late and playing cards on the porch with the other adults and knew that would be over too, so he couldn't have fever!
+He also liked staying up late and playing cards (Pitch) on the porch with the other adults and knew that would be over too, so he couldn't have fever!

 There was a "colored entrance" to the hospital.
 That is certainly nothing to be proud of, but that was the way things were back then.
 Granddaddy treated everyone who was sick, no matter their color and whether they could pay or not.
-I'm sure today's medical community would be appalled.

 Good-bye to The Doc

 One night my parents took me over to the hospital.
 Granddaddy was in the "big" hospital in town and wasn't doing well.
 My cousin from North Little Rock was there as well.
 My sister stayed at home to look after my grandmother.
-My cousin and I slept in the same room patient room in the hospital.
+My cousin and I slept in the same patient room in the hospital.
 Sometime during the night Fanny came to the door with tears streaming down her face and said, "The Doctor has passed."

 I never saw my dad cry until my grandfather died.
 I was shocked and it frightened me for some reason.
 While he was in the hospital, Granddaddy said that he thought if he could have some of Fanny's soup, he might get well.
 They brought him some, but he didn't recover.
 Fanny sat with the family at his funeral in Primrose Methodist Church, as she should have.
 The church is across the street still today from where the hospital once was.
 It was an unusual thing during that time to see an African-American person in a "white" church.

-The minister who gave the eulogy compared his passion for healing to the flame of a candle that had finally burned out.
+The minister who gave the eulogy compared Granddaddy's passion for healing to the flame of a candle that had finally burned out.
 Granddaddy was just Granddaddy to me.
 I liked to sit in his lap, follow him around at the cottage in Hot Springs, and just be where he was -- except when shots were involved.
 What a wonderful thing to leave this planet knowing that you brought so many lives into it, as he did, and healed so many people of their illnesses.
 My memories of him are all happy ones and I think of him with love and admiration after all these years.
 My fondest memories are of watching him dressed in his white coat, holding his small scoop, filling all the brown bottles with white pills before he closed the treatment rooms down for the day.